michael2012z/BitBible/markdown/KJV/files/1Kgs.md

 10. And she gave the king an hundred and twenty talents of gold, and of spices very great store, and precious stones: there came no more such abundance of spices as these which the queen of Sheba gave to king Solomon.

-11. And the navy also of Hiram, that brought gold from Ophir, brought in from Ophir great plenty of almug trees, and precious stones.almug…: also called, algum trees
+11. And the navy also of Hiram, that brought gold from Ophir, brought in from Ophir great plenty of almug trees, and precious stones.

-12. And the king made of the almug trees pillars for the house of the Lord, and for the king’s house, harps also and psalteries for singers: there came no such almug trees, nor were seen unto this day.pillars: or, rails: Heb. a prop
+12. And the king made of the almug trees pillars for the house of the Lord, and for the king’s house, harps also and psalteries for singers: there came no such almug trees, nor were seen unto this day.

 13. And king Solomon gave unto the queen of Sheba all her desire, whatsoever she asked, beside that which Solomon gave her of his royal bounty.
-So she turned and went to her own country, she and her servants.of his…: Heb. according to the hand of king Solomon
+So she turned and went to her own country, she and her servants.

 14. Now the weight of gold that came to Solomon in one year was six hundred threescore and six talents of gold,

-15. Beside that he had of the merchantmen, and of the traffick of the spice merchants, and of all the kings of Arabia, and of the governors of the country.governors: or, captains
+15. Beside that he had of the merchantmen, and of the traffick of the spice merchants, and of all the kings of Arabia, and of the governors of the country.

 16. And king Solomon made two hundred targets of beaten gold: six hundred shekels of gold went to one target.